-A University employee with an injury arising out of and in the course and scope of their employment duties is eligible for Workers’ Compensation benefits.
-Workers’ Compensation insurance includes four types of benefits: disability (loss of income) benefits, medical care benefits, survivor (death) benefits, and rehabilitation benefits.
-In some instances there may also be some type of permanent disability payment.
+A University employee with a compensable illness or injury arising out of and in the course and scope of their employment duties may be eligible for Workers’ Compensation benefits.
+Workers’ Compensation insurance includes four types of benefits: disability, medical care, rehabilitation, and survivor.

 The Office of Claims Management is responsible for the investigation and management of the workers' compensation claims of all University of Illinois employees who are injured on the job, regardless of location.
 This responsibility includes employees of statewide Cooperative Extension Service, Rockford and Peoria medical schools, and those on the payroll of the University of Illinois working at remote locations.

-Claims filed by employees of the University of Illinois will be adjusted according to the Workers' Compensation Act of the State of Illinois.
+Claims filed by employees of the University of Illinois will be adjusted according to the Illinois Workers' Compensation Commission.

 Who To Contact

-For specific questions about Workers’ Compensation benefits or claims, contact:
+For questions about Workers’ Compensation benefits or claims, contact:

 For questions relating to funding for Workers' Compensation benefits, contact: